brianmtreese/briantree.se/_posts/2025/08/2025-08-07-how-to-build-a-flexible-reusable-view-mode-toggle-component-in-angular.md

 ## Swapping Entire Angular Components Based on Grid/List Mode

-Back over in the root component, first we need to import some specialized components for the list views so that we can use them.:
+Back over in the root component, first we need to import some specialized components for the list views so that we can use them:

 ```typescript
 import { GridViewCardComponent } from './grid-view-card/grid-view-card';